Debiased calibration estimation using generalized entropy in survey sampling: Concluding remarks

+We have also identified the contrast-entropy function as yielding an asymptotically optimal estimator under Poisson sampling in a pairwise comparison framework when compared to other entropy functions using the same set of calibration constraints.
+However, this theoretical optimality relative to the specific constraints might not always translate to the most efficient estimate in practice when comparing estimators derived from different entropy functions, as their calibration functions are different.
+Practitioners might consider fitting the augmented regression models corresponding to different candidate entropy functions and selecting the one that maximizes a goodness-of-fit measure like $R^2$ for the specific outcome variable(s) of interest.

-In practice, unit nonresponse often necessitates adjustments to design weights.
-For such scenarios, the debiasing constraint in the proposed method should incorporate the final weights after nonresponse adjustment.
-However, these adjusted weights introduce additional sampling error, complicating statistical inference.
-Also, when $p=\mbox{dim} ( \bx)$ is large, we can apply generalized entropy with soft calibration using the $L_2$ norm \citep{guggemos2010} or the $L_1$ norm \citep{mc2017, wang2020b}.
+While the calibration weighting has been developed for probability samples, the calibration weighting is also used for non-probability samples.
+In this case, the main goal for calibration is to reduce the selection bias in the non-probability samples \citep{kott2012providing}.
+The proposed method can be directly applied in this case, but it is beyond the focus of the paper and will be presented elsewhere.
+In practice, unit nonresponse or undercoverage often necessitates adjustments to design weights.
+In such cases, the generalized entropy function can be chosen such that the first-order derivative of its convex conjugate function equals the inverse of the response propensity function \citep{slud2022}.
+Also, when $p=\mbox{dim} ( \bx)$ is large, we can apply generalized entropy with soft calibration using the $L_2$ norm \citep{guggemos2010} or the $L_1$ norm \citep{mc2017}.
 Once the debiasing constraint is satisfied, other benchmarking constraints can be relaxed to accommodate high-dimensional auxiliary variables.
+In addition, an \texttt{R} package (\texttt{GECal}) implementing the proposed debiasing calibration weighting is available on \texttt{CRAN}.